dolmades/dolmades-cli/README.md

 > # rerun installer and ensure that it works now
 > /install/setup_edna_and_harvey_the_breakout_2.1.0.5.exe

-# test cooked dolma, start in windowed mode
+# test cooked dolmade, start in windowed mode
 targetSelector
 ```

-The previous changes are now applied permanently to the dolma but will get lost if it will be recooked.
+The previous changes are now applied permanently to the dolmade but will get lost if it will be recooked.
 That is why we ought to update the corresponing recipe to include that fix.
-Edit `edna_harvey_the_breakout:en.dolma` and add the following section right before the `RunUser` command which launches the installer using `wine`:
+Edit `edna_harvey_the_breakout:en.dolmade` and add the following section right before the `RunUser` command which launches the installer using `wine`:
 ```
 RunUser
  winetricks winxp

 ```

-Finally, the dolma can be cooked once more:
+Finally, the dolmade can be cooked once more:
 ```
-./cook edna_harvey_the_breakout:en.dolma
+./cook edna_harvey_the_breakout:en.dolmade
 ```

-This erases the previous dolma and helps keeping recipe and cooked dolma in sync with each other.
+This erases the previous dolmade and helps keeping recipe and cooked dolmade in sync with each other.

 ## Installable Dolmades
-Once a dolma has been cooked and thoroughly tested it is possible to convert it into a standalone installer:
+Once a dolmade has been cooked and thoroughly tested it is possible to convert it into a standalone installer:

 ```
 ./box LifeForce_ASD